-We will keep all or part of your refund or overpayment if you owe a past-due, legally enforceable debt to a New York State agency, or if you owe a New York City tax warrant judgment debt.
-We may also keep all or part of your refund or overpayment if you owe a past-due legally enforceable debt to another state, provided that state has entered into a reciprocal agreement with New York State.
+We will keep all or part of your refund or overpayment if you owe:

+- a past-due, legally enforceable debt to a New York State agency, - a New York City tax warrant judgment debt, or - a past-due legally enforceable debt to another state, provided that state has entered into a reciprocal agreement (an agreement to offset money owed to you, such as a refund, and apply it to your outstanding debt) with New York State.

 If we keep your refund or overpayment, we will notify you.
+We will refund or carry forward any amount that exceeds your debt.

+A New York State agency includes any:

+- state department,

+- board,

+- bureau,

+- division,

+- commission,

+- committee,

+- public authority,

+- · public benefit corporation,

+- council,

+- office, or

-A New York State agency includes any state department, board, bureau, division, commission, committee, public authority, public benefit corporation, council, office, or other entity performing a governmental or proprietary function for the state or a social services district.
-We will refund or apply as an overpayment any amount over your debt. services district.
-We will refund or apply as an overpayment any amount over your debt. amount over your debt. services district.
-We will refund or apply as an overpayment any amount over your debt.
+- other entity performing a governmental or proprietary function for the state or a social services district.